masterking32/mastercity-roleplay/README.md

 ## Credit
 Thank you to the following people for help in improving this resource.
-- Fourthbeam (Suggesting YouTube music player)
+- Fourthbeam (Suggesting YouTube music player / Background Slideshow)
 * Buggeroff/Syntasu (Idea of YouTube music player came from Synn's loadscreen.)

 ## Installation